Nuklon/Steam-Economy-Enhancer/README.md

 *    Detect overpriced and underpriced items.
 *    Select all (overpriced) items and remove them at once.
 *    (Automatically) relist overpriced items.
-*    Sort items by name, price or date.
+*    Sort and search items by name, price or date.

 It adds the following features to the Steam Inventory: